FidelisMomanyi/Impresser/README.md

-# Impresser
+# Pitches

 This project was generated with python version3.8

 ## Description

-Impresser is a web application that enables the users to submit their one-minute pitches and other users can leave comments to give their feedback on them.
+Pitches is a web application that enables the users to submit their one-minute pitches and other users can leave comments to give their feedback on them.

 ### Author